Robobc/Transform-your-APIs-into-agent-tools-with-UTCP/README.md

 # Transform your (Serverless) APIs into agent tools with UTCP - DEMO

-This sample demonstrates how enterprise customers can enable AI agents to securely discover and interact with their existing APIs using the Universal Tool Calling Protocol (UTCP).
-Built on top of the [Amazon API Gateway HTTP API with Cognito JWT and AWS Lambda integration](https://github.com/aws-samples/serverless-patterns/tree/main/apigw-http-api-cognito-lambda-cdk) pattern, this example shows how to transform existing APIs into AI-discoverable tools without breaking changes.
+This sample demonstrates how enterprise customers can enable AI agents to securely discover and interact with their existing APIs, without breaking changes and complex additional server infrastructure, using the [Universal Tool Calling Protocol (UTCP)](https://github.com/universal-tool-calling-protocol/).

 ## What is UTCP?

-UTCP (Universal Tool Calling Protocol) is a standardized protocol that makes APIs discoverable and callable by AI agents.
+[UTCP (Universal Tool Calling Protocol)](https://github.com/universal-tool-calling-protocol/) is a standardized protocol that makes APIs discoverable and callable by AI agents.
 It provides:

 - **Zero API Changes**: Your existing endpoints remain unchanged
 - **AI Agent Discoverability**: Agents can automatically discover and understand API capabilities